Elevate takeoffs for faster bids and increased project success for FREE. See Details Here.

 Construction specifications, or specs, provide the instructions for a construction project including the work and workmanship required.
 They tell you what to build, where to build it, and how to do it.
-Reading construction plans and specifications is a valuable skill to have and can be easily learned.
+Reading construction plans and specifications in construction is a valuable skill to have and can be easily learned.

 In this article, we’ll describe what construction specifications are, the types, and how they’re formatted.
 Then we’ll talk about the best way to review and read them when looking at a project.